developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 ## EHS Log

-EHS records major activities in the `/enterprise/usr/enterprisehomescreen.log` file.
-Some of the activities being tracked include failed attempts to enter Admin Mode, switches of the operating mode and EHS errors.
+EHS records all major activities, failures and security events in the `/enterprise/usr/enterprisehomescreen.log` file.
+These include failed attempts to enter Admin Mode, switches of the operating mode and all EHS errors.

+The log is a plain text file and can be retrieved with ADB or an MDM and viewed with any text editor.

 ------